Number Seventeen: Production

 Hitchcock returned to England from a trip to the Caribbean with a new idea for a film.
-He told John Maxwell about it, but Maxwell said that Walter C. Mycroft had a different project for Hitchcock: a filmed version of Joseph Farjeon's play Number Seventeen.
+He told John Maxwell about it, but Maxwell said that Walter C. Mycroft had a different project for Hitchcock: a filmed version of Joseph Farjeon's play Number Seventeen, which had already been filmed.
 Hitchcock was unhappy with the project, as he considered the story to be riddled with cliches.
 He instead wished to film a version of John Van Druten's play London Wall.
 Director Thomas Bentley, who directed the 1932 film adaptation of London Wall titled After Office Hours, had wished to direct Number Seventeen.

 Hitchcock was assigned writer Rodney Ackland for the film, which was intended as a comedy-oriented thriller.

 Although the opening credits confirm the picture's title as Number Seventeen, much of the promotional material and many modern-day film databases refer to the film as Number 17, which was its American release title.
 In the 1966 book Hitchcock/Truffaut, Hitchcock called the film a "disaster."

 The film makes extensive use of miniature sets, including a model train, bus and ferry.

+This is one of the few Hitchcock thrillers that Hitchcock himself doesn't have a cameo in.